thelfer/tfel/docs/mfront/ImplicitGenericBehaviour/Integrator.md

-The `@Integrator` code block allows the user to construct a residual, and, depending on the algorihm used (selected by the @Algorithm keyword), its derivative, called the jacobian in the following which aims at determining the increments of the integration variables (integration variables are introduced either by the @IntegrationVariable
+The `@Integrator` code block allows the user to construct a residual, and, depending on the algorithm used (selected by the @Algorithm keyword), its derivative, called the jacobian in the following which aims at determining the increments of the integration variables (integration variables are introduced either by the @IntegrationVariable